Lucasbritx/lucasbritx/README.md

 - 📫 How to reach me: **lucasbritesxavier2010@gmail.com**

-- 📄 Student of IFRS and Gama Academy Full Stack Bootcamp
+- 📄 Student of IFRS

-- :computer: Two years of experience in development
+- :computer: Four years of experience in development

 <h3 align="left">Connect with me:</h3>
 <p align="left">